pervcomp/WebWidget3D/README.md

 -------

 To use the library include widget3D-build-min.js or widget3D-build.js.
 The files can be found from build directory.
-This library also needs at the moment Three.js version 53 to work.
-So you have to include it too.
+This library also needs at the moment [three.js](http://github.com/mrdoob/three.js) to work so you have to include it too.
+You can find the version of three.js that the library supports under externals.

 There isn't any formal documentation yet.
 Look at the examples from examples directory to get started.